perryabdulkadir/Pewlett-Hackard-Analysis/README.md

 SELECT * FROM unique_titles;
 ```

 The last step of this analysis was retrieving the number of employees about to retire by job title.
 I retrieved the number of each title using SELECT COUNT(title), then used INTO to create the retiring_titles table.
 Finally, I grouped the table by title and sorted in descending order by number of titles.
+Lastly, I ordered the table by employee number.

 ```
 SELECT COUNT(title) as cnt, title